tokio-rs/website/content/docs/going-deeper/futures-model.md

 ## [Futures at scale](#at-scale) {#at-scale}

-We've seen the basics mechanics of futures, but there are a number of concerns about *robustness* that we also want to cover.
+We've seen the basic mechanics of futures, but there are a number of concerns about *robustness* that we also want to cover.
 It turns out that these concerns are addressed naturally by the demand-driven `poll` model.
 Let's take a look at a few of the most important.